cobyeast/cobyeastwood/README.md

 # Nice to Meet You! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Coby Eastwood, and I am a current Software Developer [@gobii](https://www.gobii.com/landing).
+My name is Coby Eastwood, and I am a current Software Developer @statusdata.

 Originally from Portland, OR.
 Graduated from Gonzaga University in 2018.
 Personally, love all things running, coding, and coffee.
 Apart from English, I also speak Dutch, and German.